camel-lion-child/eth_cex_flows_warehouse/docs/sketch_etherscan.md

 - network conditions (Etherscan)

-Enabling analysis questions such as:
+We can enable analysis questions such as:

 - Do strong net outflows coincide with higher base fees or congestion?